-II.IV.
+LIV.
 Requirements for Incident Reports

-Teachers will write an incident report for each incident that the teacher believes should result in removal of a student from class under this policy, and ACPS will maintain records of student removals by teacher and by school.
-Each incident report should identify the MTSS interventions employed by the teacher prior to the student's removal, and will be filed with the school administration and provided to the student's parents/guardians within 24 hours of the incident.
+Teachers should write incident reports regarding all incidents of disruptive behavior as defined in this policy.
+The report should identify the MTSS interventions employed by the teacher prior to the student's removal, and will be filed with the school administration and provided to the student's parents/guardians within 24 hours of the incident.
 The parents/guardians must be given the opportunity to meet with the teacher and/or school administrator to discuss the student's behavior and the possible consequences if the behavior continues.
 The teacher will document, in writing, the attempts to request and encourage the parents/guardians to meet with the teacher or school administrators.